Hadisalman/smoothing-adversarial/README.md

 ## Download our pretrained models
 **You can download our trained models [here](https://drive.google.com/open?id=1GH7OeKUzOGiouKhendC-501pLYNRvU8c)**.
 These contain all our provably robust models (that achieve SOTA for provably L2-robust image classification on CIFAR-10 and ImageNet) that we present in our paper.

-The downloaded folder contains two subfolders: `imagenet` and `cifar10`.
-Each of these contains subfolders with different hyperparameters for training imagenet and cifar10 classifiers respectively.
+The downloaded folder contains three subfolders: `imagenet`, `imagenet32`, and `cifar10`.
+Each of these contains subfolders with different hyperparameters for training imagenet, downscaled imagenet(32x32), and cifar10 classifiers respectively.

 For example:
 - `pretrained_models/cifar10/` contains `PGD_2steps/`, `PGD_4steps/`, `DDN_2steps/`  ..... corresponding to different attacks.